37 Best and Worst Low-Calorie Ice Creams—Ranked!

-For those of you who savor frozen desserts to the same extent I do, you likely also feel like diet ice creams are about as oxymoronic as veggie burgers—they just don't make any sense.
-Especially since ice cream isn't an awful nutritional choice; When eaten in moderation (which, yes, we understand is difficult), ice cream serves up a dose of muscle-building protein, satiating healthy fats, and health-boosting minerals like calcium, potassium, and magnesium.
+For those of you who savor frozen desserts to the same extent I do, you'll likely justify how ice cream isn't as awful a nutritional choice as many perceive it to be.
+When eaten in moderation (which, yes, we understand is difficult), ice cream serves up a dose of muscle-building protein, satiating healthy fats, and health-boosting minerals like calcium, potassium, and magnesium.

 And therein lies the issue: ice cream is so darn good, it's pretty hard to eat in moderation.
 In fact, one of the major changes the FDA made to its nutrition label guidelines was increasing the standard serving size of the frozen dessert from ½ cup to ⅔ cup.
 With this in mind, I started to understand why my calorie-cutting roommate opted for the diet option.
 Regular pints of ice cream can climb up to 1,480 calories and 104 grams of fat.
 That's not even the worst of it.
 Even Ben & Jerry's lowest sugar option, Pistachio Pistachio, still has 19 grams of inflammation-inducing sugar!

 But thanks to the fact that many diet ice creams have lower calorie, fat, and sugar counts, indulging in these waistline-friendly treats doesn't have to be limited to a once-a-year excursion on a sweltering summer day.
 That said, not every tub on the market is "Eat This"-approved.
 Instead of deciphering confusing nutritionals yourself, we've done the work for you on this exclusive ranking.

 From Worst To Best…